Olympus E-P1 vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P1 does not provide wifi capability.

-Both the E-P1 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the E-P1 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-P1 and A6300 can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-P1 better than the Sony A6300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.